ds-pokemon-hacking/ds-pokemon-hacking.github.io/docs/generation-v/guides/bw_b2w2-using_ctrmap/bw_b2w2-using_ctrmap.md

   <img src="img/image-28.png"></img>
 </p>

-At the moment, it does not save changes, as the tool is too volatile for daily usage.
+At the moment, it does not save changes, as the tool is too fragile for normal usage.

 ---

 #### Dynamic Camera Tool
-This tool allows you to create and modify dynamic cameras.
-However, the tool currently restricts you to editing zone with the cameras already built in.
+This tool allows you to create and modify dynamic cameras, similar to those on Route 4 or like the BDHCAM modification in the Gen 4 games.
+However, out of the box, the tool currently restricts you to editing zone with the cameras already built in.

 ![](img/image-33.png)